 Words With Friends vs. Scrabble Cheat

 Again, while these games are fundamentally very similar, they are also different.
-If you’re going to use a Words With Friends 2® cheat, you’ll want to make sure you’re using a Words With Friends® dictionary.
-It’s not identical to a Scrabble dictionary or Scrabble GO® dictionary, which tends to be stricter about what words are valid.
+If you’re going to use a Words With Friends 2® cheat, you’ll want to make sure you’re using a Words With Friends® game.
+It’s not identical to a Scrabble dictionary or Scrabble GO® game, which tends to be stricter about what words are valid.

 Depending on your perspective, this is another reason why you should play Words With Friends®.
 It allows for more creative play.
 The bigger dictionary means you’ve got more tools in your toolbox.
 Play on!